arkemishub/table/README.md

 ```

 By using `useTable` exported function we ended up with a `Table` which pagination is managed in the way that we like.

+### How versioning with changesets

+The @arkejs/ui use [changeset](https://github.com/changesets/changesets) to versioning changes.

+After your commits run `npx changeset`, it will ask if you want to use a patch/minor/major a summary for your changes.

+Completed the process will be created a `.md` file under `.changeset` folder, commit it to create your PR.